ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 _Once all of the Approval Checklist is appropriately checked and there are no Rejection comments, or in special circumstances by decree of the Arctos Working Group, the change may be made._

-_Review everything one last time.
+- [ ] Review everything one last time.
 Ensure the How-To has been followed.
-Ensure all checks have been made by appropriate personnel._
+Ensure all checks have been made by appropriate personnel.

-_Make changes as described above.
-Ensure the URL of this Issue is included in the definition._
+- [ ] Add or revise the code table term/definition as described above.
+Ensure the URL of this Issue is included in the definition.

 _Close this Issue._